ardiahm/greenline-repo/README.md

 ## 🚀 Overview

-bGreen is a **B2B sustainability analytics platform** that estimates and visualizes a business’s carbon footprint directly from its financial data.
+Greenline is a **B2B sustainability analytics platform** that estimates and visualizes a business’s carbon footprint directly from its financial data.
 Using **Stripe Issuing**, simulated transactions are mapped to **merchant category codes (MCCs)** and paired with **EEIO emissions factors** to deliver automated, accurate, and scalable carbon insights.

 ---